Plain English Summary

 Who is the main contact?

 Nuffield Department of Orthopaedics

 Rheumatology and Musculoskeletal Science (NDORMS)

 University of Oxford

 +44 (0)1865 227971

 The role of ultrasound compared to biopsy of temporal arteries in the diagnosis and treatment of Giant Cell Arteritis (GCA)

-In this proposal we will assess the value of ultrasound examination of temporal arteries as an adjunct to diagnosis of GCA in addition to its potential role as a substitute for temporal artery biopsy.
+In this study the value of ultrasound examination of temporal arteries as an adjunct to diagnosis of GCA will be assessed in addition to its potential role as a substitute for temporal artery biopsy.
 Ultrasound examination of temporal arteries is non invasive and does not involve ionizing radiation.
 It can provide information about the vessel wall throughout the length of the vessel and potentially can evaluate the presence of skip lesions which are a significant problem in histological examination.

 TABUL Amendment 1 Approval 29/03/2011